employment

 -

-The Chicago Waldorf School is searching for a Middle School Track Coach.
+The Chicago Waldorf School is searching for a Cross Country Coach.

 Coaches should have an excellent knowledge of the fundamentals of running, and experience coaching/and or playing at least at the high school level.
 Coaches must have the ability to structure practices to increase the skill and knowledge for the players.
 Coaches should be able to demonstrate skills and excellent sportsmanship.
 Our players are hungry for competition and are highly motivated.